 - Wearing dark clothing while walking at night so as to be almost invisible to drivers.

-No matter how the accident happened, a pedestrian who was injured by being hit by a car needs to contact an auto-pedestrian accident lawyer to determine who was at fault, or at least partially at fault, for the accident.
+No matter how the accident happened, a pedestrian who was injured by being hit by a car needs to contact a Houston pedestrian accident lawyer to determine who was at fault, or at least partially at fault, for the accident.

 Common Pedestrian Accident Injuries